 Our special relationship with Tufts Medical Center allows babies requiring specialized care to remain close to home in your own community hospital.
 Access to specialists is available in a wide range of areas, including pediatric cardiology, neurology, surgery, and genetics testing and counseling.
 This added peace of mind is just one more reason for you and your family to choose Melrose-Wakefield Hospital for all your birthing and health care needs.

-Melrose-Wakefield Hospital has been designated as a Baby Friendly Hospital.
+Melrose-Wakefield Hospital has been designated as a Baby-Friendly Hospital.
 The Baby-Friendly Hospital Initiative is a program of the World Health Organization (WHO) and United Nations Children's Fund (UNICEF).
-Baby-Friendly birthing facilities worldwide take special steps to create an environment for parents and infants that ensures the best start for breastfeeding.
+Baby-Friendly birthing facilities worldwide take special steps to create an environment for parents and infants that ensure the best start for breastfeeding.